BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/rigidBodies.md

 ## Core concepts

-Key concepts of a physics engine include collision shapes, which define the physical shape of an object and determine how it interacts with other objects.
-Bodies represent physical objects in the simulation, and can have mass, velocity, and other properties.
+Key concepts of a physics engine include collision Shapes, which define the physical shape of an object and determine how it interacts with other objects, and Bodies, which represent physical objects in the simulation, and can have mass, velocity, and other properties.
 Material properties such as friction, elasticity, and density affect how objects behave when they collide.
 Other important concepts include constraints, which enforce specific behaviors between objects, and forces, which can be applied to objects to simulate gravity, friction, and other effects.

 ## Body